-As mentioned above, copper can be alloyed with different types of metals.
+One of the interesting facts about copper is that it can, as mentioned above, be alloyed with different types of metals.
 The following list is by no means comprehensive, but focuses on some of the most used alloys instead:

 Bronze – formed when copper alloys with a little tin, the discovery of this new metal led to the beginning of what is known as the Bronze Age.

 Brass – when copper alloys with zinc, it creates brass, which is typically yellow in colour and used for a wide range of applications, such as musical instruments.

 Cupronickel – this is formed when copper alloys with nickel, which creates a stronger metal used for coins, hardware, marine engineering and armaments manufacture, amongst other uses.

 Sterling Silver – heavily used in jewellery, sterling silver is formed when other metals, such as copper, are added to silver.

 Therefore, there are many uses of copper alloys, from everyday items to industry applications such as weapons.